 What causes your iPhone battery to drain so fast after the update?

-As much as possible try narrow down the cause as it will help you in getting the best possible resolution to the problem.
+As much as possible try narrow down the cause as it will help you in getting the best possible resolution to the poor battery life on your iPhone.

 First Method: Check and manage battery usage on your iPhone.